Free Confidential Consultation

 The Jones Act is a federal law specifically designed to protect maritime workers.
 It allows injured cruise ship crew members to seek compensation if negligence caused their injury and provides a framework for pursuing personal injury claims.
 Some of the key components of the Jones Act include:

-• Establishing Liability – To file a successful claim under the Jones Act, you must prove that an unsafe working condition or the negligence of your employer or a fellow crew member contributed to your shoulder injury.
+• Establishing Liability – To file a successful claim under the Jones Act, you must prove that an unsafe working condition or your employer’s negligence, or a fellow crew member contributed to your shoulder injury.
 This may involve providing photographic evidence of an unsafe working condition or testimony from other crew members that your employer didn’t provide proper training or adequate safety equipment.

 • Statute of Limitations – According to the Jones Act, injured crew members must file their claims within three years of the date of their injury.
 Failure to file your claim within this statute of limitations could result in the courts barring you from recovering the compensation you need.